-1.9.18 AWARD OF TAUGHT MASTER'S DEGREES (MMus/MA/MSc/MFA/MEd)
+1.8.24 AWARD OF TAUGHT MASTER'S DEGREES (MMus/MA/MSc/MFA/MEd)

 - (a) The award of Master's degrees shall be decided upon the overall aggregate calculated as specified in the Programme Specification.
-To qualify for the award of Master of Music (MMus), Master of Arts (MA), Master of Fine Arts (MFA).Master of Science (MSc) or Master of Education (MEd) a candidate shall have: - gained or been exempted from the credit for the relevant Parts of the programme or the programme as a whole, except as provided in section of these regulations.
-A maximum of 30 credits may be at Credit Level 6 - (ii) satisfied any additional requirements set out in the Programme Specification - (b) The award of a Master of Music/Arts/Fine Arts/Science/Education shall be decided upon the overall aggregate calculated as a weighted average: - (i) The minimum percentage in the overall aggregate for recommendation for the award of Master of Music/Arts/Fine Arts/Science/Education shall normally be:
+To qualify for the award of Master of Music (MMus), Master of Arts (MA), Master of Fine Arts (MFA), Master of Science (MSc) or Master of Education (MEd) a candidate shall have: - (i) gained or been exempted from the credit for the relevant parts of the programme or the programme as a whole, except as provided in section 2 of these regulations.
+A maximum of 30 credits may be at Credit Level 6. - (ii) satisfied any additional requirements set out in the Programme Specification - (b) The award of a Master of Music/Arts/Fine Arts/Science/Education shall be decided upon the overall aggregate calculated as a weighted average: - (i) The minimum percentage in the overall aggregate for recommendation for the award of Master of Music/Arts/Fine Arts/Science/Education shall normally be:

-(ii) Students who have spent part of the programme studying on the ERASMUS+ scheme will have the credits specified on their Learning Agreement recognised, subject to the host institution confirming that the studies have been taken and passed.
+(ii) Students who have spent part of the programme studying abroad will have the credits specified on their Learning Agreement recognised, subject to the host institution confirming that the studies have been taken and passed.
 The year average will be calculated on the weighted average of the credits taken at the home institution.

-1.10 ROUNDING OF MARKS
+1.9 ROUNDING OF MARKS

 (a) For the purposes of award and classification, aggregate marks shall be rounded to the nearest whole number.
-Rounding will be applied to marks that are no more than 0.5% below the pass mark for a Part of a programme, or 0.5% below the lowest mark required for an award classification.
+Rounding will be applied to marks that are no more than 0.5% below the pass mark, or 0.5% below the lowest mark required for an award classification.

-1.11 LATE AND NON-SUBMISSION OF ASSESSMENTS
+1.10 LATE AND NON-SUBMISSION OF ASSESSMENTS